airbytehq/terraform-provider-airbyte/docs/resources/source_zendesk_support.md

 Required:

-- `access_token` (String) The value of the API token generated.
-See the <a href="https://docs.airbyte.com/integrations/sources/zendesk-support">docs</a> for more information.
+- `access_token` (String) The OAuth access token.
+See the <a href="https://developer.zendesk.com/documentation/ticketing/working-with-oauth/creating-and-using-oauth-tokens-with-the-api/">Zendesk docs</a> for more information on generating this token.

 Optional:

 - `additional_properties` (String) Parsed as JSON.
+- `client_id` (String) The OAuth client's ID.
+See <a href="https://docs.searchunify.com/Content/Content-Sources/Zendesk-Authentication-OAuth-Client-ID-Secret.htm#:~:text=Get%20Client%20ID%20and%20Client%20Secret&text=Go%20to%20OAuth%20Clients%20and,will%20be%20displayed%20only%20once.">this guide</a> for more information.
+- `client_secret` (String) The OAuth client secret.
+See <a href="https://docs.searchunify.com/Content/Content-Sources/Zendesk-Authentication-OAuth-Client-ID-Secret.htm#:~:text=Get%20Client%20ID%20and%20Client%20Secret&text=Go%20to%20OAuth%20Clients%20and,will%20be%20displayed%20only%20once.">this guide</a> for more information.
 - `credentials` (String) must be one of ["oauth2.0"]